Shane-Bath/Hangman/README.md

 If the code did not work as expected, I would comment it out and try something else.
 As the project progressed, I would come back to the line, make changes based on my growing understanding of what I was doing, and sometimes end up using the line of code as I implemented the concept correctly.

-Restarting the game proved to be an issue I unfortunately spent a significant amount of time trying to resolve in gitpod, unsuccessfully.
+As an example, restarting the game proved to be an issue I unfortunately spent a significant amount of time trying to resolve in gitpod, unsuccessfully.
 I attempted a number of fixes and solutions, going down a few blind alleys.
 I designed the code to checked the variable wrong_guess to see at what stage of the player was in the game.
 This variable determined the beginning and end of the game.
 Even though I reset wrong_guess back to the original state in the function that controlled the restart of the game, the terminal would not recognize this, and it would continue to run the code in the end state.
-Eventually using Pythontutor I began to under the'global frame' and my reset function was not resetting the wrong_guess because it was out of the global frame.
-The variable had been assigned 5 in the reset_game() function, but it did change the "global" variable.
+Eventually using Pythontutor I began to under the'global frame' and that my reset function was not resetting the wrong_guess because it was out of the global frame.
+The variable had been assigned 5 in the reset_game() function, but it did not change the "global" variable.
 To resolve this I assigned the **global** keyword to the wrong_guesses, which allowed for the variable to updated.

 Without being able to step in each line of code and understanding that it was not being reset to 5, it would hae been difficult for me to pin point the issue.